AmNotAGoose/Python-PPTX-ChatGPT-Presentation-Generator/README.md

 ## Some Notes

-- The images cralwed have a random name and will be stored at the root directory, meaning that it will be difficult to sort through!
+- The images cralwed have a random name and will be stored at the root directory!
 - The GUI may freeze when "Submit" is clicked.
+It will unfreeze once it is finished.